tigellus/Markdown/4. Mechanical Ventilation/10. [Incomplete] ETT & Incubation/ETT & Intubation.md

 # 1. Caring for patients with a tracheostomy
 (The material in this section was adapted from this source: https://www.nursingtimes.net/clinical-archive/respiratory-clinical-archive/tracheostomy-1-caring-for-patients-with-a-tracheostomy-09-05-2016/)

+Many nurses lack essential training to manage blocked or dislodged tracheostomy tubes.
+This article provides information on the care of patients with a tracheostomy

 # What is a tracheostomy?
 A tracheostomy is a temporary or permanent artificial opening (stoma) made into the trachea; a tracheostomy tube is inserted to maintain the patency of the stoma and the procedure can be performed either surgically or percutaneously.